-The Mad ArabAuthor of the dreaded Necronomicon, and a Moslem apostate who worshiped the Great Old Ones.
+The Mad ArabAuthor of the dreaded Kitab al-Azif (better known by its Greek name, Necronomicon), and a Muslim apostate who worshiped the Great Old Ones.
 Described as an insane poet, Alhazred visited many strange and dark places filled with weird horrors.
 He was eaten by an invisible monster in broad daylight in 738 A.D. according to one record.

 Medical student, then a doctor.
 Postulating that human life was purely material, Herbert believed with the right chemicals could restart life.
 He and an assistant go about trying to prove this, conducting questionable experiments with... interesting results.
 Other than the setting of Arkham and Miskatonic University, West has little connection to the wider Cthulhu Mythos.
 He starred in a cult film trilogy in which he was played by Jeffrey Combs.

-Mad Doctor: A graduate of the Miskatonic University Medical School no less.
+- Mad Doctor: A graduate of the Miskatonic University Medical School no less.

-Mad Scientist: Noble in intent, West's methods become increasingly unethical and deadly.
+- Mad Scientist: Noble in intent, West's methods become increasingly unethical and deadly.
 It eventually drives him over the edge.